 Students will be notified one week prior to the festival what date and time they will be performing.
 Students must arrive 1 hour prior to their performance and will be escorted to a room to tune and warm up prior to their performance.

-Students will perform in front of a camera that will be livestreamed to the two judges who will watch virtually from their home.
+Students will perform in front of a camera that will be livestreamed to the three judges who will watch virtually from their home.
 They will provide remarks and scores directly to the student, which will also be live streamed to our audience.

 Because of the safety measures put into place to reduce the spread of COVID-19, students are limited to one person to accompany them into the venue.
 Both student and guest must present a negative COVID test prior to entering the venue.
 Other family members and friends are encouraged to watch the performances virtually from the comfort and safety of their home.